apigeek/architect/README.md

 I want to automate myself
 =========================

 You write your process and governance requirements in simplified english.
-ApiGeek-Architect takes care of the rest.

 A feature (or epic) is used to collect together related stories / scenarios.

+Your features (Epics and Stories) can be easily re-used across different projects.

 The scenarios contain executable english instructions - related instructions are packaged as dialects.

 Each scenario describes the expected context, actions and outcomes in a way that is both human and machine friendly.

+ApiGeek-Architect takes care of the rest.

 I want to use natural language
 ==============================